7-8 Bone

 ARRANGEMENT OF THE OSTEOCYTES IN THE BONE – 1

-Two important kinds of arrangement of the osteocytes
+Two important ways of arrangement of the osteocytes

-The disposition of the osteocytes inside the bone produces two types of bone tissue.
+The manner by wchich the osteocytes are organized in the bone results into two types of bone tissue.

-a) Non-lamellar bone, also known as primary, or immature bone;
+a) Non-lamellar bone, also called primary, or immature bone;

 b) Lamellar bone, also known as secondary, or mature bone.

-The immature bone is always the first to form in the body, such as during fetal life, during bone growth, bone remodeling, healing of the bone after a fracture.
-In adults, it exists only in few places in the body, one example being the dental alveoli that support the teeth.
+The immature bone is always the first to form in the body, such as during fetal life, during bone growth, bone remodeling, healing of bone fractures.
+In adults, it exists only in few places in the body, one example being the dental alveoli that hold the teeth.

 The mature bone normally replaces the immature bone and is the predominant type in adults.

-Mature or lamellar bone: the collagen fibers are organized in thin sheets called bone lamellae.
+Mature or lamellar bone: the collagen fibers are organized in sheets called bone lamellae.
 Within each sheet, the collagen fibers are arranged parallel to each other.
-In adjacent lamellae the sets of collagen fibers of each lamella maintain an angle in relation to the collagen fibers of their neighboring lamellae.
-The osteocytes have an organized distribution, according to the postion of the lamellae.
+In adjacent lamellae the direction of its collagen fibers maintain an angle in relation to the collagen fibers of their neighboring lamellae.
+The osteocytes have an organized distribution, betveen the lamellae.

-The figure shows some features of non-lamellar and lamellar bone.
+The figures show some features of non-lamellar and lamellar bone.
 Non-lamellar bone (top left).
 An isolated lamella (top right).
 A stack formed by two lamellae (lower row left) and a stack formed by three lamellae (lower row right).
 Observe that from one lamella to the next, the collagen fibers are disposed in different angles.

 More information on lamellar and non-lamellar bone will be presented in the following pages.